PassengerAI/annotation_tools/README.md

 ## Deploy Visipedia on Heroku.

-- Give the app a random, hard to guess name so it's not easily discoverable.
+We deploy new instances of Visipedia for every new annotation task.
+For example, in order to split a large number of images, we split them into smaller buckets, and deploy a new app together with a new database for each image bucket.
+This simplifies the task assignment, and also ensure isolated database instances.

+Follow the steps below to deploy a new Visipedia instance on Heroku.

+1. In Heroku's `passengerai/data-tools` workspace, create a new app.

+    * Since the app and the data are publicly accessible and we don't have any access control mechanism, we might want to give the app a random and hard-to-guess url, so it's not discoverable for the public.
 You  can use [this random string generator](https://www.random.org/strings/) to generate such names.
 Make sure to only use lower-case letters and numbers.

-- You need to use mLab MongoDB as its database.
+1. After the app is created, click on it and go to `Resources` tab.
+Look for `mLab MongoDB` in Add-ons search bar and add it.

+1.

 ## Load a set of images to the database.

 1. Collect all the images in a local directory.
 For example, `~/feet_on_seat`.
+    - If you have a list of images  that need to be downloaded from an s3 bucket, first create an empty directory (e.g. `~/feet_on_seat`), cd into ti and can use the following command to download the files in the local
+  directory: `cat <LIST_OF_IMAGES> | xargs -I % aws s3 cp s3://<BUCKET_NAME>/% .`
+1. Use `python images-to-json.py /Users/myuser/feet_on_seet
-1. Use [`from_image`](https://github.com/PassengerAI/annotation_tools/blob/d404e525a2f6619a4f26f398eede5e38b5fe47e8/annotation_tools/converter.py#L233) to create a JSON file with links to the images:
+/Users/myuser/output.json` to create a json file which links to the images.
-    `from_images('/Users/myuser/feet_on_seet', '/Users/myuser/output.json')`
 1. Cd into the `~/feet_on_seat` and upload the images to the S3 bucket:
     `aws s3 sync . s3://pai-datastore/images/`.
     Make sure all the images are publicly readable.